 I stopped off at the Imperial City, which has one of the biggest Vietnam flags I’ve ever seen(!), but with only 24 hours here I didn’t get a chance to explore too much.
 The Citadel is a truly impressive, and well kept, series of buildings though with a huge amount of history at every turn and is well worth a visit.

 The limestone rocks surrounded by turquoise waters is one of the most famous images of Vietnam and it is stunning.
-I had a two day trip with my mate, Luke (check out his excellent blog), and it was a lot of fun.
+I had a two day trip with my mate Luke (check out his excellent blog) and it was a lot of fun.
 Kayaking, cooking, beer drinking, swimming and chilling.
 An excellent way to showcase my GoPro lifestyle.
 The only downside is that there are so many boats taking tourists around and this had let to the water being a little bit grimey, which is obviously a shame.
 I’d certainly consider it a ‘must-see’ though.

-This stunning town, high up in the mountains of northern Vietnam, is the perfect place to base yourself whilst you do hikes through the paddy fields in the valleys below.
+This picturesque town, high up in the mountains of northern Vietnam, is the perfect place to base yourself whilst you do hikes through the paddy fields in the valleys below.
 Whilst I was there the rain was incessant but I still managed to explore and have a guided walk led someone from the Sapa Sisters, a social enterprise that employs women from the local villages to be guides.
 The cable car to the top of the mountain was superb and I assume the views are equally good from the summit but thick fog meant I could barely see more than five feet in front of me.
 Don’t be put off by the overnight train to get there, the town it’s surroundings are a gem.

 The capital of Vietnam and my last stop in this fantastic country.
-In just a couple of days I packed in plenty; a food tour, botanical gardens, train street, visiting the lake with the crashed B52 bomber, too much bia hoi, a meeting with the Blue Dragons charity and put the world to rights at a street corner bar with an Australian guy.
+In just a couple of days I packed in plenty; a food tour, botanical gardens, train street, visiting the lake with the crashed B52 bomber, too much bia hoi, a meeting with the Blue Dragons charity and I put the world to rights at a street corner bar with an Australian guy.
 The city is busy but not on the same level as HCMC and I avoided the backpacker places as much as I could.
 I was lucky to have Luke to show me around a bit too and it was the perfect place to finish my Vietnam adventure.